z0d14c/colorswatcher/data/README.md

 # Color cache database

 The `colors.sqlite` file is populated by `scripts/build-color-cache.mjs`.
-It caches responses from https://www.thecolorapi.com for every hue/saturation/lightness combination.
-The script is resumable and can be run multiple times – it only requests colors that are missing from the database.
+It mirrors the app’s adaptive hue segmentation algorithm so that the same binary-search-style sampler the UI uses is replayed offline.
+For each saturation/lightness pair, the script walks the hue range with divide-and-conquer queries, caching every response from https://www.thecolorapi.com that the UI would ever request.
+Because the offline job and the UI share the same sampling logic, once the cache has been built there should be no cache misses when the UI is switched to the database-backed mode.
+The job is resumable: existing rows are reused, so restarting the script only issues network requests for hues that still need to be cached.

 ```
 npm run cache:build